SajimJC/SajimJC.github.io/_posts/2024-11-26-Silent Installation Project Introduction.md

 1. Refining some unattended batch scripts faster with paralled mode.
 2. Developing scripts for macOS and Linux platforms.
-3。Integrating more installation scripts of additional software to expand compatibility and streamline deployment processes.
+3. Integrating more installation scripts of additional software to expand compatibility and streamline deployment processes.

 ---